amyehodge/2018-08-14-ttt-online/index.md

 <h4>{{ loc.venue }}</h4>

-{% if online == "online" %}

-This is an online event.
+<p>This is an online event.
 We will meet using the online videoconference software Zoom.
 You will need to <a href="https://zoom.us/download">download and install their client</a> to connect with your instructors.
-The link to use for this event is <{{ loc.address }}>.
+The link to use for this event is <{{ loc.address }}>.</p>

 {% else %}
 {% assign inperson = "true" %}